Okanim/angular_bicloo/README.md

 * ~~Add a map component~~ - **_Done_**
 * **~~Erase limitation~~ and improve the logic of "find the nearest station"** - _In progress_
-* Play with service worker, and try to make progressive web app